-The Powavator 400 can be operated either with the wings locked rigid, or with the wings allowed to float to follow the ground surface.
-When working to produce ridges the wings should be locked horizontal by closing the ram shut-off valve.
-For general rotavation and incorporation the wings should be allowed to float.
-This is achieved by leaving the ram shut off valve in the open position and the tractor service in float.
+The Powavator 400 can be operated either with the wings locked rigid or with the wings allowed to float to follow the ground surface.
+When working to produce ridges, the wings should be locked horizontal by closing the ram shut-off valves (item 1, fig. 3).
+For general rotavation and incorporation, the wings should be allowed to float.
+This is achieved by leaving the ram shut off valve (item 1, fig. 3) in the open position and the tractor service in float.
 The wings are then able to move upwards if too much pressure is placed on the powavator.

-CENTRE DIVIDER TINE
+Centre Divider Tine

-A centre divider tine is bolted to the centre frame section.
-Working in conjunction with the side deflector plates mounted on the powavator side plates, this splits the soil to allow it to flow through the rotors and not between the inner side plates.

-The tine mounting is adjustable for depth, and should be set level with the bottom of the rotor blades.
-The point, and shin pieces are replaceable, and should be changed as necessary to prevent damage to the mounting.

-Operating with the tine removed will result in premature wear and damage to the powavator side plate, and to soil in the centre not being properly cultivated.
+The centre divider (item 1, fig. 8) is designed to split the soil making it flow through the rotors and not between the inner side plates.
+The tine mounting is adjustable for depth by resetting the bolts (item 2, fig. 8).
+The tine point should be set level with the bottom of the rotor blades.
+Operating with the divider tine removed will result in premature wear of the side plates and to soil in the centre not being properly cultivated.

-TRACK ERADICATOR TINES
+Track eradicator tines

+Track Eradicator Tines

-The track eradicator tine kit is designed to break up the compacted soil created under the tractor wheels.
-Two pairs of tines mounted to the powavator centre frame are positioned directly behind the tractor rear wheels.
-Adjustment is provided for different track widths and tine point depth is set using the locking pins.
+The track eradicator kit is designed to break up the compacted soil created under the tractor wheels.
+Two pairs of tines (item 1, fig. 9) mounted to the powavator centre frame are positioned directly behind the tractor wheels.
+Adjustment is provided for different track widths and the point depth is set using the locking pins (item 2, fig. 9).